irene-han/cs221project/README.md

 # A Biomarker Panel for Depression: An AI Approach
+## Data:
+Our data came from the UK BioBank, a private database.
+We made up a fake database of 10 participants for “data_biomarkers_normalized” and ““data_biomarkers_normalized_by_age_v2” using the following command: python3 generate_fake_data.py

+All fake data files contain the prefix: “fake_”

 ## Code:

 #### For our baseline experiment, we ran the following commands: